Dental veneers from Dental On Clarke, Crows Nest

 Why get dental veneers?

 Veneers are a highly versatile cosmetic dental treatment which can correct a broad range of concerns including discolouration, cracks, chips, and gaps.
 In some cases, staining on our teeth cannot be treated through teeth whitening alone.
 Veneers can be used to cover the discoloured tooth or teeth, making them blend with your other natural teeth again.
 Some people may also have minor gaps or crookedness of their teeth but are unwilling to undertake orthodontic treatment.
 Veneers can be an excellent option to fill these gaps, or straighten the look of a slightly crooked tooth.

 Why should I whiten my teeth before getting veneers?

 It’s not a necessity to whiten your teeth before having veneers placed.
 However, if you are unhappy with the colour of your teeth overall and have been considering a whitening treatment, we would recommend you do that prior to having your veneers created and placed.
 As veneers are constructed of ceramic, they cannot be whitened after construction; the colour they are created in is the colour they will remain.
 If you undergo a whitening treatment prior to having veneers placed, you’ll then be able to have your veneers perfectly matched to your whiter smile, creating a result which you will likely find more aesthetically pleasing.

 What happens when I get dental veneers?

 Having a veneer placed in your mouth requires two treatment appointments.
-The first appointment is to take impressions of the teeth, and to perform the necessary preparation; this will involve shaping your teeth so the veneers fit onto your teeth correctly.
-The impressions will then be used to custom-make your veneers to perfectly fit your teeth in your desired shade of ceramic.
+The first appointment is to contour your teeth to receive the veneers and then take impressions of your teeth.
+The impressions will be used to custom-make your veneers to perfectly fit your teeth in your desired shade of ceramic.
 At your second appointment, the veneers will be tried-in to ensure they fit perfectly before they are cemented into place.
-As the shade of ceramic cannot be adjusted after construction, it is recommended that should you wish to achieve a whiter overall aesthetic, you undergo a teeth whitening treatment prior to commencing veneer treatment, so your veneers can be created in the correct whiter shade.
+As the shade of ceramic cannot be adjusted after construction, should you wish to achieve a whiter overall aesthetic, we recommend you undergo a teeth whitening treatment prior to commencing veneer treatment, so your veneers can be created to match your new, whiter shade.